AmosMaru/Intel-GPT/README.md

 - Interactive features, including chat functionality, enhance user engagement and ease of use.
 - The platform empowers small businesses to compete in a data-driven market just like big businesses.

+## Interaction Flow:

+1. The user logs in via the web , and their credentials are authenticated.

+2. After authentication, the user is directed to their personalized dashboard.

+3. The user interacts with the AI Data-Driven Analyst through the chatbot interface.

+4. The chatbot processes the user's queries and sends them to the AI Data-Driven Analyst for analysis.

+5. The AI Data-Driven Analyst utilizes Generative AI models to analyze data, identify patterns, and generate insights.

+6. The user can visualize the insights on their dashboard.

+7. The integrated ERP system manages business operations, including inventory, orders, and finances.

+8. The Reporting Module generates periodic reports summarizing the business's performance.

 ---